nikit0z/hyperv2openstack/README.md

 WTF?
 ----

 This is the tool to convert hyper-v VMs to "openstack ready" VMs.
 By "converting" I mean installing VirtIO drivers into a vhd image of a VM.
-Linux supports virtio by default so basically this thing is for Windows VMs
+Linux supports virtio by default so basically this thing is for Windows VMs.
+Ideas was taken from great redhat virt-v2v tool.

 Requirements
 ------------